silviutroscot/istari-vision/docs/DesignDoc.md

 - Have Ansible + Terraform scripts to configure and set up the environments automatically

-- Use a queue for the requests so we can handle them if they are too many to be handled
+- Use a queue for the requests, so we can handle them if they are too many to be handled

 - If we add more complexity and the time to send a response increases we can send partial responses for a better user experience